 A thin single ladder bar allows access to the lantern and the swan neck's fuse box.

-Much of the swan neck is very rusty, although the decorative finial and collar remain relatively corrosion-free (it may be cast aluminium, as opposed to cast iron).
+Much of the AC Ford swan neck is very rusty, although the decorative finial and collar remain relatively corrosion-free (it may be cast aluminium, as opposed to cast iron).

-The church's Victorian clock carries the (presumably) unique trait in that its face features 63 minutes - potentially, this could be useful, if one was running three minutes late!
+The church's Victorian clock carries the (presumably) unique trait in that its face features 63 minutes - potentially, this could be useful, if one were running three minutes late!

 Unlike the Baldock seen on page 140d, this example's bowl support ring is secured with a stainless steel clip, suggesting that it may be newer.
 The aluminium canopy, complete with art deco flares, along with the Holophane glass bowl, are the same, however.